iudexai/function-json-schema-node/README.md

 ## Schema

 OpenAI slightly modified JSON schema because the original [JSON schema specification](https://json-schema.org/specification) does not include functions because functions are not serializable into JSON.
-Our function JSON schema codies roughly what OpenAI uses in their examples but includes additional restrictions and flexibility for better LLM results.
+Our function JSON schema copies roughly what OpenAI uses in their examples but includes additional restrictions and flexibility for better LLM results.

 ```typescript
 export const functionJsonSchema = z.object({